jkuatagges/AggesWebsiteChallenge2021/README.md

 # JKUAT Agges Website Challenge for 2021
-The challenge is meant to conme up with a JKUAT AGGES website that will serve the club.This will ensure connection with Alumni and even easy naviagation to the Junior students
+The challenge is meant to come up with a JKUAT AGGES website that will serve the club.This will ensure connection with Alumni and even easy naviagation to the Junior students and connect them to resources.

 ### This challenge is yet to be launched and Timelines put in place.